Haicang/pytorch-fid/README.md

 [TOC]

 Forked from https://github.com/mseitzer/pytorch-fid.
 I add a slightly updated implement of inception_score from https://github.com/sbarratt/inception-score-pytorch.
-Their READMEs are as follows:
+Their READMEs are as follows.
+If you are not familiar with those scores, you'll find this [website](https://nealjean.com/ml/frechet-inception-distance/) helpful.

 ## Fréchet Inception Distance (FID score) in PyTorch